AugustePaccapelo/TweenCore/README.md

 Author : Auguste Paccapelo

-If you come here because nothing works, first make sure that the script TweenManager is attached to a GameObject in the game and is active.

 ----------

-System used to make animations on objects, for exemple to move an object from a point to another.
+System used to make animations on objects, for example to move an object from a point to another.
-You can choose to use Reflexion, a Function, or get the value and change it your self.
+You can choose to use Reflection, a Function, or get the value and change it yourself.

+Include a TweenComponent to make any tween from the editor without any code.
+They only use Reflection.

 ----------

 Class :
 TweenManager : Need to be in the game, manage all tweens.
 Tween : Contain and manage one or multiple TweenProperty.
-TweenProperty<TweenValueType> : Calcul the current value of type TweenValueType, and if wanted set the given property or field.
+TweenProperty<TweenValueType> : Calculates the current value of type TweenValueType, and if wanted set the given property or field.
-TweenPropertyBase : Bastract class, parent of TweenProperty<TweenValueType> to manage multiple properties of different TweenValueTypes.
+TweenPropertyBase : Abstract class, parent of TweenProperty<TweenValueType> to manage multiple properties of different TweenValueTypes.

 ----------

-Exemples of uses :
+examples of uses :
-- Reflexion :
+- Reflection :
-- - Exemple 1 :
+- - example 1 :

 Tween tween = Tween.CreateTween();
 TweenProperty<Vector3> property = tween.NewProperty(transform, "position", Vector3.zero, new Vector3(5, 2, 0), 2f);